Connect with a certified trainer for free

 When to see a doctor

-If you’re experiencing symptoms of multidirectional shoulder instability that do not improve with rest, make an appointment with an orthopedic specialist.
-During your appointment, your doctor will ask you to describe in which positions your shoulder feels the most unstable.
-He/she will also perform some tests to assess the stability of the shoulder joint and evaluate for non-traumatic dislocation or hypermobility syndrome.
+If symptoms of multidirectional shoulder instability persist despite rest or begin to interfere with daily activities or sports, you should schedule an appointment with an orthopedic specialist.
+During the visit, the doctor will ask which arm positions cause the most instability and perform specific tests to evaluate shoulder joint stability and signs of non-traumatic dislocation or hypermobility syndrome.

 Non-operative treatment

-Atraumatic shoulder dislocation (multidirectional instability) is often treated without surgery.
-You will most likely begin a physical therapy program with a trained professional to strengthen and stabilize the muscles of the shoulder.
-This is the standard non-operative treatment for non-traumatic dislocation caused by hypermobility syndrome or a loose shoulder joint.
+Atraumatic shoulder dislocation, also known as multidirectional instability, is most often treated without surgery.
+The primary treatment is a structured physical therapy program guided by a trained professional.
+Therapy focuses on strengthening the muscles that support and stabilize the shoulder, helping compensate for loose ligaments or joint laxity.
+This approach is the standard treatment for non-traumatic dislocations related to hypermobility syndrome or a naturally loose shoulder joint.

 Try these exercises to help address your condition: